 4. Alcohol: UCA is a dry campus.
 Both underage and of age students are not allowed to have alcohol on campus.

-3. Microwaves: Due to the electrical output required to operate a microwave we cannot allow residence hall students to have microwaves.
-However, micro-fridges are allowed and details about renting a unit are available on housing’s website: http://uca.edu/housing/microfridge/ Farris Hall is the only residence hall allowed to have microwaves due to their fridge being included in their room by UCA.
+3. Microwaves: Due to the electrical output required to operate a microwave we cannot allow most residence hall students to have microwaves.
+However, micro-fridges are allowed and details about renting a unit are available on their website: collegefridge.com.
+Baridon, Bear, Donaghey, Farris, and New Hall are the only residence halls allowed to have microwaves.

 2. Candles: Due to obvious fire safety risks we cannot allow candles with wicks to be brought into any UCA Housing facility.
 However, decorative candles with the wicks removed are allowed.